WitchPHD/decktuner_list_generator/README.md

 # How this tool functions:

-1. Scans tuning-board for 100 messages
+1. Scans tuning-board for 100 messages.

 	1a.
-Creates a workshop object with relevant information from each message
+Creates a workshop object with relevant information from each message.

 	1b.
-If the workshop has "tuner: none" then add the workshop_id to a list
+If the workshop has "tuner: none" then add the workshop_id to a list.

-2. Scans spam-log's recent 100 messages for "user left" messages and records the user_id of the user that left
+2. Scans spam-log's recent 100 messages for "user left" messages and ads the user_ids to a list.
-3. Scans all workshop channels and...
+3. Scans all workshop channels.

 	3a.
-Finds the workshop object that have the same channel_id and adds the channel name to it
+Finds the workshop object that have the same channel_id and adds the channel name to it.

 	3b.
-If the pilot's id is in the list of people that left, mark the workshop as pilotless with killuser()
+If the pilot's id is in the list of people that left, mark the workshop's pilot as dead with killuser().

 	3c.
 If workshop matches the id of a workshop which has no tuner, set the workshop's "claimed" property to false.